Jeff-67/Intelligent-robot-system/README.md

 - Environment setting:

+  Because the target object(mangoes) of the system is in water.
+Besides plane coordinates, the target also has depth coordinates.
+Therefore, RGB-D lens is selected to obtain three-dimensional coordinates, and we need to develop powerful robot/computer vision model do that the detection ability will not be affected by the lack of environmental light source and could recongnize the object super feast.

   There are many algorithms and frameworks using for object detection, in this project I will build our own object detection system on Yolov3-tiny.
 Reasons are followed: Simply because it is stronger, better and faster.
   YOLOv3 feature extractor is a residual model, because it contains 53 convolution layers, so it is called Darknet-53.
 From the network structure, compared with Darknet-19 network, it uses residual units, so it can be built deeper.
 Another point is to use FPN architecture (Feature Pyramid Networks for Object Detection) to achieve multi-scale detection.
 YOLOv3 uses three scale feature maps (when the input is 416 times13), (26 times26), (52\ times52).
 The picture below shows that the Yolov3 out-compete others in speed.